Pierre Van Cortlandt: Death and burial

 In the Senate of this State he presided with dignity and propriety, nor ever suffered his opinion to be known until called upon constitutionally to decide; and his vote was then given with promptness, uninfluenced by party feelings, and evidencing the convictions of a sound and honest mind.
 In the year 1795 he declined a re-election as lieutenant governor, and retired into private life.

 An obituary published in the New York Commercial Advertiser, prepared by his sons, paid homage to the father with the apt summation that Pierre Van Cortlandt was, "a patriot of the first order zealous for the Liberties of his Country.
 He was a friend to the Poor, he was a kind and good neighbour, an affectionate fond and indulgent Parent, an honest man and a good Christian."

-Pierre Van Cortlandt was buried at Hillside Cemetery in Peekskill, New York.
+Pierre Van Cortlandt was buried on the grounds of Van Cortlandt Manor and later reinterred at Hillside Cemetery in the hamlet of Cortlandt Manor, as it became the primary family burial site during the mid-19th century.
 The inscription on his grave marker reads:

 Pierre Van Cortlandt, Late Lieut.
 Governor of the State of New York.
 President of the convention that formed the Constitution thereof, during the Revolutionary War with Great Britain.
 He was a Patriot of the first order, Zealous to the last for the liberties of his Country.
 A man of exemplary Virtues, kind as a neighbor, fond and indulgent as a parent, an honest man, ever the friend of the poor.
 Respected and Beloved.
 The simplicity of his private life was that of an ancient Patriot.
 He died a bright witness of that perfect Love which casts out the fear of death, putting his trust in the living God, and with full assurance of salvation in the redeeming Love of Jesus Christ.
 Retaining his recollection to the last, and calling upon his Savior to take him to Himself, died May 1, 1814 in his 94th year."